adult congenital heart disease Dubai

 3. Interventional or surgical procedures

-- Cardiac catheterization to repair certain defects without open surgery
+Some heart defects may require corrective or palliative procedures:- Cardiac catheterization to repair certain defects without open surgery

 - Implantable heart services to improve some of the complications that can occur with adult congenital heart diseases